Mesothelioma Cure

-The dream of anyone living with mesothelioma, or who loves someone with this terrible disease, is to have a cure, but curing any cancer has proven difficult.
+There is currently no cure for mesothelioma.
+While this is the dream of anyone living with mesothelioma and their families, curing any cancer has proven difficult.
 A mesothelioma cure does not exist, but new treatments have extended life expectancy and quality of life.
 Many specialists now focus on managing mesothelioma rather than curing it.

 Can Mesothelioma Ever Be Cured?